-Prairie has formally notified the Polish government that there exists an investment dispute between Prairie and the Polish government.
+In February 2019 Prairie formally notified the Polish government that there exists an investment dispute between Prairie and the Polish government.

 Prairie's notification calls for prompt negotiations with the government to amicably resolve the dispute, and indicates Prairie's right to submit the dispute to international arbitration in the event the dispute is not resolved amicably.
 The dispute arises out of certain measures taken by Poland in breach of the Energy Charter Treaty, the UK-Poland Bilateral Investment Treaty and Australia-Poland Bilateral Investment Treaty.
+The Company remains open to resolving the dispute with the Polish government amicably.

-The Company advises that it is not in a position to comment on the potential size of the claim that may be made against the Polish government should the dispute not be resolved amicably.
+As of the date of release of this quarterly report, no amicable resolution of the dispute has occurred, The Company advises that it is not in a position to comment on the potential size of the claim that may be made against the Polish government under international arbitration.
 Prairie will update the market when it is in a position to do so.

 Prairie can confirm that it is taking all necessary actions to preserve its rights and protect its investments in Poland.
-The Company remains hopeful that the dispute with the Polish government can be resolved amicably.
 The Company will consider any other actions necessary to ensure its rights are preserved.